“Is My Training Clean?” check list

 Are we clear that the dog is telling us they are ready and when they are finished?

-Have a cue to call it a day, and this not be a dissappointment.
+Do we have a cue to call it a day and this not be a dissappointment.

 Environment History